25 Team Productivity Automation Statistics

 13. 84% report greater company satisfaction from using automation

-Beyond personal job satisfaction, 84% of employees report increased satisfaction with their company overall when automation tools are available.
-This organizational loyalty benefit compounds the direct productivity gains.
-Companies investing in automation signal commitment to employee experience and modern work practices.
+It goes past the job itself.
+84% of employees say they are more satisfied with their company overall when automation tools are on hand.
+That loyalty stacks on top of the direct productivity gains.
+Investing in automation tells employees the company cares about their experience and how modern work gets done.

 14. Workers using generative AI save 5.4% of work hours

 The Federal Reserve Bank of St. Louis found that employees using generative AI tools save 5.4% of their work hours.
-While this percentage may seem modest, it translates to significant time savings across large teams.
-AI-powered automation, like that offered through DoBox for Gmail, multiplies these savings by automatically extracting and acting on tasks from messages.
+The number sounds small, but across a large team it adds up to real time back.
+AI-powered automation like DoBox for Gmail multiplies those savings by pulling tasks out of messages and acting on them automatically.

 Automating Critical Processes: Sales, Engineering, and Operations